PMBio/deeprvat/docs/input_data.md

 _Optional._

-`cv_exp` is a flag determining whether the cross-validation pipeline is run for training and association tresting.
+`cv_exp` is a flag determining whether the cross-validation (CV) pipeline is run for training and association tresting.
 It defaults to `False`.

 `cv_path` must be specified if `cv_exp` is `True`.
 It specifies the path to sample files; see [Input data formats](#input-data-formats) for more.